-Kylie Jenner & Travis Scott Hold Hands & ‘Make Out’ At Coachella — Getting Serious?
+Kylie Jenner & Travis Scott Caught Making Out At Coachella — Video & Pics

 Kylie Jenner and Travis Scott are Coachella official!
-Caught in their FIRST PDA moment, the new couple sweetly held hands as they made their way through the music festival at sundown on Weekend 2.
-Dying the see the proof?
-We’ve got the pic right here!
+Caught in their FIRST PDA moment, the new couple held hands and even made out as they made their way through the music festival on Weekend 2.
+Dying to see the proof?
+We’ve got the pics and video, here!

 The rumors are TRUE!
 After weeks of speculation and curiosity, Kylie Jenner, 19, and Travis Scott, 24, finally confirmed their romance by holding hands at Coachella on April 21.
 One lucky fan who was walking behind them captured the romantic moment on Instagram.
 Some partygoers said they were making out!
 Does this mean they’re getting serious?
 Is she completely over Tyga?
 WE HAVE SO MANY QUESTIONS.
 One thing we know for sure is that Coachella has been a rollercoaster ride for the reality star, who awkwardly bumped into her ex-boyfriend while partying with Travis.

-Nevertheless, the spark between Kylie and the “Antidote” rapper has been continuously growing ever seen the PrettyLittleThings.com party earlier this month.
+Nevertheless, the spark between Kylie and the “Antidote” rapper has been continuously growing ever since the PrettyLittleThings.com party earlier this month.
 Eyewitnesses at the bash claimed the makeup maven was “sitting on his lap” and acting “flirty” all night long.
 Oh, and it’s believed they left together as well!
 Ever since that night, Travis has been obsessed with the idea of dating Kylie — and she was totally willing to give him a chance.
 “Travis would 100% have a chance to get her if he put in the time,” a source told HollywoodLife.com EXCLUSIVELY, noting that single Kylie might be hard to tame.

 Cutest Celebrity Couples At Coachella 2017 — Pics